Sleeps Standing Moetū

 Both fiction and fact, this fascinating book is a kaleidoscopic exploration of the Battle of Orakau.

 During three days in 1864, 300 Māori men, women and children fought an Imperial army and captured the imagination of the world.
 The battle marked the end of the Land Wars in the Waikato and resulted in vast tracts of land being confiscated for European settlement.
 Instead of following the usual standpoint of the victors, this book takes a Māori perspective.
-It is centred around Witi Ihimaera’s moving novella, Sleeps Standing, which views the battle through the eyes of a 16-year-old boy named Moetu.
+It is centered around Witi Ihimaera’s moving novella, Sleeps Standing, which views the battle through the eyes of a 16-year-old boy named Moetu.

 Alongside the novella are non-fiction narratives from Maori eyewitnesses, together with images and a Māori translation by Hemi Kelly, further giving voice to and illuminating the people who tried to protect their culture and land.